clementnader/cbtc_configuration_checking/survey_verification/README.md

 - **<ins>Column A</ins>** contains the **data name**.

-    For signals, buffers and tags, it corresponds directly to the name in DC_SYS.
+    For signals, buffers, tags and platform OSPs, it corresponds directly to the name in DC_SYS.

     For switch, it is the switch name plus a suffix: